UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 Snacks

-Be sure to have some of these on hand at all times.
+Be sure to always have some of these on hand.
 Readily available, keto-friendly snacks are lifesavers for your blood-sugar levels and ketone levels when you’re hungry and don’t have immediate access to a keto-friendly meal.

 • Beef jerky (watch for added sugar)